NebraLtd/Helium-Guides/docs/README.md

 # Helium Hotspot Guides

-Documentation for how to get started with Nebra Hotspots.
+Documentation for how to get started with Nebra Hotspots for Helium and LongFi.

 Helium and LongFi Nebra units are available to purchase at the following links:
 - [Nebra Indoor HNT Hotspot Miner](https://nebra.io/hntin)